sgreenlee/Linux-Server-Configuration/README.md

 #####Creating new users and configuring ssh

-My next order of business was to create the appropriate users, give them sudo priveleges and allow them to ssh into the server.
+My next order of business was to create the appropriate users, give them sudo privileges and allow them to ssh into the server.
 First, I added the new users:

 ```
 $ adduser {newuser}